List of Futurama characters: Barbados Slim

-Barbados Slim (voiced by John DiMaggio) is Hermes' arch-rival.
+Barbados Slim (voiced by John DiMaggio in seasons 4-7, Kevin Michael Richardson in season 8-present) is Hermes' arch-rival.
 He not only defeated Hermes at the 3004 Olympics to win the gold medal in limbo, but is also the only person ever to win gold medals in both limbo and sex.
 He was formerly married to LaBarbara Conrad, who still refers to him as a "mahogany god".

-In Futurama: Bender's Big Score, after Hermes was decapitated in a limboing accident, LaBarbara left him and got back together with Barbados, even going so far as to take his last name, even though they never remarried and Dwight was never adopted.
+In Futurama: Bender's Big Score after Hermes was decapitated in a limboing accident, LaBarbara left him and got back together with Barbados, even going so far as to take his last name, even though they never remarried and Dwight was never adopted.
 After Hermes uses his bureaucratic prowess to save Earth from the scammers and wins back LaBarbara (and gets a new body), Slim vows "You have not seen the last of Barbados Slim!" before adding "Now goodbye forever!"
 As he prepares to leave the bridge, the sliding door malfunctions and goes down halfway.
 Slim then tries to limbo beneath only for the door to fall and crush his chest.

 Other recurring characters

 Abner Doubledeal

 Doubledeal (voiced by Tom Kenny) is a businessman usually depicted organizing or owning various sporting events, to which he would recruit various season regulars.
 He first appeared in "Raging Bender" as the owner of the Ultimate Robot Fighting League, and later in "A Leela of Her Own" as owner of the New New York Mets blernsball team.

-He was a television producer in "Yo Leela Leela", at the end of which he adopted all of the orphans from Cookieville Minimum-Security Orphanarium to help him produce Leela's show Rumbledy-hump; and by the time of the events of "The Butterjunk Effect" episode Doubledeal was in charge of the Butterfly Derby.
+He was a television producer in "Yo Leela Leela", at the end of which he adopted all of the orphans from Cookieville Minimum-Security Orphanarium to help him produce Leela's show Rumbledy-hump.

+By the time of the events of "The Butterjunk Effect" episode Doubledeal was in charge of the Butterfly Derby.
 The character's name is a reference to Abner Doubleday, a US Civil War general who was alleged to have invented the game of baseball.

 Amazonians

-The Amazonians first appear in "Brannigan, Begin Again" but first feature in "Amazon Women in the Mood" when Zapp, Leela, Amy and Kif are stranded on their planet.
-The Amazonians are primitives who live in huts, and they are ruled by a female computer called "Femputer" (voiced by Bea Arthur).
+The Amazonians are tall, mighty women who first appear in "Brannigan, Begin Again" but first feature in "Amazon Women in the Mood" when Zapp, Leela, Amy and Kif are stranded on their planet.
+They are primitives who wield clubs, live in huts and happened to be ruled by a female computer called "Femputer" (voiced by Bea Arthur).
 The Femputer is revealed to be a fembot operating the giant computer facade from a small control room.
 Their legal system permits a capital punishment ritual called "Death by Snu-Snu."

 All Amazonians are voiced by Tress MacNeille.
+Other Amazonians have been voiced by Suzie Plakson and Karen Maruyama.